Relativistic location algorithm in curved spacetime: Index of refraction models

 \subsection{Atmospheric model}

-Given the pressure and temperature profiles for the atmosphere, the profile for the atmospheric index of refraction can be computed from the revised Edl{\'e}n equation \cite{Birch1993,*Edlen1966} for the refractive index of air:
+Given the pressure and temperature profiles for the atmosphere, the profile for the atmospheric index of refraction (here excluding contributions from the ionosphere) can be computed from the revised Edl{\'e}n equation \cite{Birch1993,*Edlen1966} for the refractive index of air:

 where $\Delta n_{\rm air} = n_{\rm air} - 1$, and $\Delta n_{\rm s}$ is given by

 Following \cite{Vasylyev2019}, one may obtain standard atmospheric temperature and pressure profiles from one of several atmospheric models, for instance the U.S. Standard Atmosphere model \cite{Atmosphere1976US}, or the more detailed NRLMSISE-00 model \cite{Picone2002}.
 Using the former, atmospheric index of refraction profiles up to $80~{\rm km}$ are computed, and we fit the computed values to a function of the form: